A viral TikTok trend is shutting down bathrooms across Central Texas school districts

 “Clearly, causing damage to the very restroom you personally access, requiring the tax entity that your parents and community support to repair, is a poor decision,” Little wrote in a school newsletter.

+“Walking in after it, to see things ripped off the wall and, you know, urinals and soap dispensers.
+I mean, that’s strange to him,” said Michele Francis, whose son goes to Cedar Park High School.

-Round Rock ISD confirms they’ve also closed some restrooms for cleaning and repairs due to vandalism that they believe is a result of the TikTok trend.
+Round Rock ISD confirms it has also closed some restrooms for cleaning and repairs due to vandalism it believes is a result of the TikTok trend.

+“Any student caught destroying or stealing campus property will face campus disciplinary action, which is assessed on a case by case basis and may include campus consequences like suspension and alternative learning placement, and depending on the circumstances, may face legal consequences,” a spokesperson wrote to KXAN.

+In a message to parents Thursday, McNeil High School principal Amanda Johnson says their teacher shortage is making it difficult to stop these incidents.

+“I have been an administrator for 13 years and an educator for 21.
+In my seven years as a campus principal, I have never started a school year with teacher vacancies,” she explained.
+“This year, however, we still have three teachers, three hall monitors and one parking lot/security vacancies that we work daily to fill.”

-Hays CISD tells KXAN they’re dealing with “several incidents at some of our secondary schools” and are working with school resource officers on investigations.
+Hays CISD told KXAN it’s dealing with “several incidents at some of our secondary schools” and are working with school resource officers on investigations.

-This is a developing story.
-If you’re a parent or student who would like to share your concerns, email Tahera Rahman at tahera.rahman@kxan.com.
+A spokesperson says they typically refer offenses to law enforcement and in these cases, the offenses may be theft or criminal mischief.

+“If an arrest or detention is made, we would request restitution for the loss the district incurred,” said Jeri Skrocki, director of safety and security.
+She added so far, they haven’t had any arrests or detentions.